General purpose Python client for the AppNexus API

 The parameters you give to the find and find_one methods are translated into query parameters for the requests being send.
 For example, the snippet Creative.find(state="active", advertiser_id=[1, 2, 3]) will result in a get request on http://api.appnexus.com/creative?state=active&advertiser_id=1,2,3

 Please search in the AppNexus API documentation to understand the meaning of each parameter.

 But you can also hook your own data representation class.
 For this, you must use a function that exposes this signature:

 function(client, service, object)

 The client argument is an AppNexusClient instance. service must be a string representing the service to which the object belongs. object is a python dictionary containing data about an AppNexus entity.
 The return value of this function will be used as the data representation.

 To use this function and get the desired data representation, you must pass it to the client as the representation keyword argument.

-For example, if you would want your data to be in the form of list of tuples instead rather than dictionaries, you could do the following:
+For example, if you would want your data to be in the form of simple dictionaries you would do the following:

 def dict_representation(client, service, object): return object.view() connect("username", "password", representation=dict_representation)